MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/before-you-start.md

 - Gather as much content as you can before you begin creating your guide.
 This includes images, videos, and 3D content (if you have any), and the physical objects themselves (if feasible).
 Don’t worry if you don’t have any 3D content.
 Guides includes a 3D toolkit that you can use to get started.
-- Make sure you understand the space, the assembly, and the workflow you’re authoring for. arrange for access to the space so you understand the real-world environment.
+- Make sure you understand the space, the assembly, and the workflow you’re authoring for.
+Arrange for access to the space so you understand the real-world environment.
 You’ll also need access to the space to align the guide and place holograms later.
 - Arrange for access to the space so you understand the real-world environment.
 You’ll also need access to the space to align the guide and place holograms later.